cynnix-inc/game-studios/docs/sudoku-prd-v1.1-mvp.md

 - Autosave on meaningful changes (debounced)
 - Autosave on background/tab hidden
 - Resume returns the player to the last in-progress puzzle
+- On app close / background (best effort):
+  - flush local in-progress save immediately
+  - if signed in, attempt a best-effort cloud sync so another device can resume (no realtime guarantee)

 ### 7.4 UI sizing (required)
 Settings must allow resizing: